Volkswagen Beetle: Design controversies

 Many assume that Paul Jaray shaped the car's body design through his aerodynamics calculations.
-According to a November 2021 update of research mentioned in the fifteenth report by the German newspaper Frankfurter Allgemeine Zeitung, Jaray's findings influenced the design of "Hitler's streamlined KdF car", later known as the 'beetle', which became the best-selling car globally post-war.
-Jaray's research results in fluid mechanics for ground-bound vehicles extended beyond the VW Beetle, impacting the Tatra 77 and other vehicles.
+According to a November 2021 update of research mentioned in the fifteenth report by the German newspaper Frankfurter Allgemeine Zeitung, Jaray's findings influenced the design of "Hitler's streamlined KdF car", later known as the Beetle, which became the best-selling car globally after World War II.
+Jaray's research results in fluid mechanics for ground-bound vehicles extended beyond the Beetle, impacting the Tatra 77 and other vehicles.
 His initial patents and publications date back to the early 1920s.
-The engineer Christian Binnebesel scientifically presented Jaray's significant contribution to streamline form in his 2008 dissertation.
+Engineer Christian Binnebesel scientifically presented Jaray's significant contribution to streamline form in his 2008 dissertation.